openresty/lua-resty-websocket/README.markdown

     Specifies whether to perform SSL certificate verification during the SSL handshake if the `wss://` scheme is used.

+* `headers`

+    Specifies custom headers to be sent in the handshake request.
+The table is expected to contain strings in the format `{"a-header: a header value", "another-header: another header value"}`.

 The SSL connection mode (`wss://`) requires at least `ngx_lua` 0.9.11 or OpenResty 1.7.4.1.

 [Back to TOC](#table-of-contents)